ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```

-Once installation is finished, Wazuh will give you a default username and password so you can login into the web interface.
+Once installation has finished, Wazuh will give you a default username and password so you can login into the web interface.
 Take note of these credentials, then copy and paste the IP address into the web browser of your choice.
 The Wazuh dashboard will greet you with the login screen and you'll be able to access all its features from there.

 ```
 - To access Wazuh: